smitha1294/Scientific_Computing/README.md

 Monte Carlo Integration:

 In this method, I have surrounded the hypersphere with the smallest hypercube that can enclose it.
-This hypercube is centered at the origin with sides of length 2 and has a volume of 2d .
+This hypercube is centered at the origin with sides of length 2 and has a volume of 2^d.
 I have then selected N points at random inside the hypercube.
 I used Rejection algorithm to determine the count of points that are inside the hypersphere.
 I do this by generating 2D matrix N*d size with random numbers in range [-1,1] and checking if sum of the squares row wise is <=1.
+The volume of the hypersphere is then (N-points inside / N-points in total) * 2^d.

 Cube Based Integration:

 In this method, I have divided each of the d dimensions into K segments, so that the side of the smaller is of length 2/k.
-The volume of smaller hypercube is (2/k)d.
+The volume of smaller hypercube is (2/k)^d.